Ace-9136/Java-miniproject/README.md

 # Project1
 Encryption and decryption of files
+Simple Gui in java